auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 * Humans should gather in organizations no greater than 10,000.

 Since the time of Aristotle, humans believed we could not maintain democracy beyond a city of 10,000 because that is the limit at which people have any sense of actually knowing who they're voting for.
 Additionally, we see that the aggregate power of a society needs to be tied to some human sense of self.
 By keeping a small number we set a limit on our power thus limiting the corrupt use of that power.
-Our community will be resilient to deep fakes because a deep fake of a community member can hopefully be sorted out by walking over and knocking on the door the of the member to discuss.
+Our community will be resilient to deep fakes because a deep fake of a community member can hopefully be sorted out by walking over and knocking on the door of the member to discuss.

 * Automation for all.